melt-umn/melt-website/silver/concepts/origins/index.md

    - `core:IOVal` - no
  - Foreign types can't be `tracked`, and some FFI interfaces don't preserve origins information (see [above](#imlementation-runtime-and-ffi))

  When `--no-origins` is used it does not alter whether or not the type is considered tracked in the compiler, it just disables codegen for origins.
-For types that are contractually tracked and need to be constructed from runtime code (only `core:reflect:*` at this time), they should be added to `translation/java/core/origins.sv:getTypesWithRuntimeContractualConstructor` to have it generate a `constructTakingOrigin` static method that forwards to the normal constructor with or without the origin argument depending on if `--no-origins` is used.
+For types that are contractually tracked and need to be constructed from runtime code (only `core:reflect:*` at this time), they should be added to `translation/java/core/origins.sv:getTypesWithRuntimeContractualConstructor` to have it generate a `rtConstruct` static method that forwards to the normal constructor with or without the origin argument depending on if `--no-origins` is used.

 ## Example